icrievrytim17/cards-games-spa/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev

+# Verify error, warning with ESLint
+$ npm run lint

+# Verify error, warning with ESLint and also fix those which are doable
+$ npm run lintfix

 # build for production and launch server
 $ npm run build
 $ npm run start